transparency-dev/trillian-tessera/README.md

 #### Setup

-Once you've picked a storage implementation, you can start writing your personality!
+Once you've picked a storage driver, you can start writing your personality!
 You'll need to import the Tessera library:
 ```shell
 # This imports the library at main.